apollosolutions/federated-subscriptions/readme.md

 .
 │
 ├── subgraphs/
-│   ├── products/ # This is in Apollo Server
+│   ├── products/ # This is Apollo Server
 │   ├── users/ # This is in Apollo Server
 │   └── reviews/
 │       ├── js-apollo-server/